Parameter-Efficient Fine-Tuning of DINOv2 for Large-Scale Font Classification: Dataset

-\item \textbf{v4} (31 families, 394 variants, 86\% accuracy).\footnote{\url{https://huggingface.co/dchen0/font_classifier_v4}} The current version.
-The font set was rebuilt from scratch using the three selection criteria described above.
-The training dataset was scaled up substantially (approximately 575 images per variant).
-A critical engineering fix---embedding preprocessing into the model's \texttt{forward} method---eliminated train-serve skew that had silently hurt earlier versions. \end{itemize}
+The final font set is the result of four dataset iterations, each informed by the failures of the previous version.
+An initial proof-of-concept with 10~families (102~variants) achieved high accuracy but covered too few fonts to be practical.
+Expanding aggressively to over 700~variants from the broader Google Fonts catalog introduced many visually near-identical pairs (families differing only in minor spacing or hinting), which degraded accuracy substantially.
+Scaling back to 20~families helped but exposed insufficient training data and residual visual overlaps.
+The current version rebuilds the font set from scratch using the selection criteria described above, settling on 32~families with 394~variants and approximately 575~training images per variant.
+A critical engineering fix in this iteration---embedding preprocessing into the model's \texttt{forward} method---eliminated train--serve skew that had silently hurt earlier versions.
+All dataset versions are publicly available on HuggingFace.